Qt-Material

 Run examples

-A window with almost all widgets (see the previous screenshots) are available to test all themes and create new ones.
+A window with almost all widgets (see the previous screenshots) is available to test all themes and create new ones.

 git clone https://github.com/UN-GCPDS/qt-material.git